Houston Players to Watch Against Auburn - Second Round

 Houston Players to Watch

-Sasser leads his squad in both points (16.7) and assists (3.1) per contest, and also averages 2.8 rebounds.
-Defensively, he puts up 1.6 steals and 0.2 blocked shots.
+Sasser is tops on his team in points per game (16.7), and also puts up 2.8 rebounds and 3.1 assists.
+At the other end, he delivers 1.6 steals and 0.2 blocked shots.

-J'wan Roberts registers a team-high 7.9 rebounds per game.
-In addition, he's registering 10.4 points and 1.2 assists, shooting 62.7% from the floor.
+J'wan Roberts is tops on his squad in rebounds per game (7.9), and also puts up 10.4 points and 1.2 assists.
+At the other end, he posts 0.7 steals and 1.3 blocked shots.

-Jamal Shead leads his team in assists per game (5.4), and also averages 10.4 points and 3 rebounds.
-Defensively, he totals 1.8 steals and 0.2 blocked shots.
+Jamal Shead paces his squad in assists per contest (5.4), and also averages 10.4 points and 3 rebounds.
+Defensively, he delivers 1.8 steals and 0.2 blocked shots.

-Tramon Mark is putting up 9.6 points, 1.9 assists and 4.8 rebounds per game.
+Tramon Mark puts up 9.6 points, 4.8 rebounds and 1.9 assists per game.
+At the other end, he averages 1.1 steals and 0.4 blocked shots.

 Houston Top Performers (Last 10 Games)